 We regret to announce that Tour the Twilight Saga Books 1 & 2 received so little interest that we put Books 3 & 4 on hold in September of 2015, and began working on Outlandish Scotland Journey (OSJ).

 The OSJ travel guidebook is probably 6 to 8 months away from being finished.
-(We hope to have it published by the end of 2016.)
-Once OSJ is finished, we’ll do our best to complete the TTTS series in 2017.
+(We hope to have it published by the summer of 2018.)
+Once OSJ is finished, we’ll do our best to complete the TTTS series.

 In the mean time, take a look at the information below and the CONTENTS page for Book 4.
 That will at least tell you which scenes were filmed in which locations.